Nursing Home Care

 Complaints About Nursing Home Care

 The Illinois Department of Public Health (IDPH) is charged with overseeing nursing homes and responding to complaints.
-Click here to file a complaint online.
+Visit their website to file a complaint online.

 Advocacy for Nursing Home Residents

 The Illinois Long-Term Care Ombudsman Program (LTCOP) is a resident-directed advocacy program which protects and improves the quality of life for residents in a variety of long-term care settings.
 Ombudsmen work to resolve problems of individual residents and to bring about changes at the local, state, and national levels to improve care.
-Contact the IDoA Senior HelpLine at 1-800-252-8966 (TRS 711) or via email at aging.sltcoprogram@illinois.gov for assistance.
+For assistance, contact the IDoA Senior HelpLine at 1-800-252-8966 (TRS 711) or via email at aging.sltcoprogram@illinois.gov, or contact the Regional Ombudsman in your area.